Dataset and model relationships

 Why this Matters

-- Contextual problem-solving that understands not just what the issue is, but why it matters and how it impacts the customer’s business
+When you combine these diverse data types, your model develops:- Contextual problem-solving that understands not just what the issue is, but why it matters and how it impacts the customer’s business

 - Tone awareness from seeing thousands of interactions, knowing when to be technical vs empathetic, formal vs conversational